shokuninstudio/Ollama-VIC-20/README.md

 # Features

-- Markdown support
 - Chat with documents
-- Fetch and summarise a URL (as long as the page is static HTML)
+- Paste URL to summarise a webpage (as long as the page is static HTML)
+- Save conversations as markdown documents